gaalcaras/academic/README.md

     + High contrast colors and backgrounds as much as possible ([read more](http://contrastrebellion.com/), [and more](https://backchannel.com/how-the-web-became-unreadable-a781ddc711b6))
     + Comfortable line length (around 66 characters, [read more](http://webtypography.net/2.1.2))
     + Attention to vertical rhythm, law of proximity and so on ([read more](http://typographyhandbook.com/))
++ If you'd like a **multilingual** website, Academic has basic **i18n** support (no plugin required):
+    + English and French translations are included in the theme
+    + Lang selector to change languages automatically added in header and footer
+    + Basic SEO support for multilingual pages
 + Add an **image thumbnail** to illustrate your posts.
 It's displayed both on the post list and on the post itself.
 + Add a **summary** to your posts.
 It's used in the posts lists and on the post itself.
 + **MathJax** support (loaded only on posts layouts)